2014 Year-End Tax Planning for Individuals

 (2) postponing the sale of any loss-generating property.

-If you expect your income to decrease next year, we should accelerate what deductions we can into the current year to offset the higher income this year.
+If you expect your income to decrease next year, accelerating deductions into the current year would allow you to offset the higher income this year.
 Some options include:

 (1) consider prepaying your property taxes in December;